cetceeve/SparkLing/README.md

 After that, our continuous feature pipeline is now continuously extracting new training samples from the data stream for future model iterations.

 ## Architecture
+We built a completely modular machine learning architecture for transitmap, following the best practices we learned in the course.

 The below diagram shows transitmap's architecture, including the dataflow through the system.
 Components colored in green are completely new and were added as part of this course project.
 Components colored in yellow existed previously, but were changed in a major way for this course project.